 Picture Perfect Sherrick's Bay

-My Dad was nowhere to be seen!
-We told Mom.
+Dad was nowhere to be seen!
+We told mom.
 She climbed out of the car to come see for herself.
-He still wasn't there.

 My mom looked around, and saw a ton of cliffs and rocks heading out to the most western tip of Anguilla.
 She figured he had gotten curious and had followed them to the Western tip of the island (boy, it turns out that she really knows my dad!).

-We all agreed that climbing out on the cliffs in sandals would be "so Dad," so we got back into the air conditioned car.
-Once fourty-five minutes passed, we started to get worried.
+We all agreed that climbing out on the cliffs in sandals would be "so dad," but after another forty-five minutes passed, we started to get worried.